How To Choose Between The Best Observation Decks in New York?

 Even Kevin McAlister made the most of this viewing deck because, well, he was Home Alone in New York, which is a thrill that many adults don’t get to enjoy.

-Over 3.5 million visitors a year visit New York’s tallest open-air observatory each year so, you can imagine how long the lines are and why it is a must-see.
+Over 3.5 million visitors a year visit New York’s tallest open-air observatory each year, so you can imagine how long the lines are and why it is a must-see.

 If you are using public transport, the Empire State Building is only an eight-minute walk from Penn Station.